social-media-ethics-automation/book-src-reddit/appendix/making_bot_account-bsky.md

 ## Sign up for Bluesky
 [https://bsky.app/](https://bsky.app/)

-We suggest making a new, separate Bluesky account, just for making Bluesky bots, since you don't want to accidentally get your main Bluesky account banned or labeled as a bot.
+We suggest making a new, separate Bluesky account, just for making Bluesky bots, since you don't want to accidentally get your main Bluesky account banned or suspended.
+You can [label your account as "automated"](https://bsky.app/settings/automation-label), which will make it clear to other users that this is a bot, and also hopefully reduce your chances of being suspended for acting like a bot.
 Also we suggest using a different password than you use for other accounts, since you might accidentally share it with your code.

 Make sure you record your full handle (should look something like: "info103-teacher.bsky.social") and your password.